-- (1) Financial statements that are required to be audited must be audited in accordance with Canadian GAAS. - (2) AuditedFor financial years beginning before January 1, 2011, audited financial statements must be accompanied by an auditor's report prepared in accordance with Canadian GAAS and the following requirements: - 1.
-The auditor's report must not contain a reservation. - 2.
-The auditor's report must identify all financial periods presented for which the auditor has issued an auditor's report. - If the investment fund has changed its auditor and a comparative period presented in the financial statements was audited by a different auditor, the auditor's report must refer to the former auditor's report on the comparative period. - 4.
-The auditor's report must identify the auditing standards used to conduct the audit and the accounting principles used to prepare the financial statements. - (3) For financial years beginning on or after January 1, 2011, audited financial statements must be accompanied by an auditor's report prepared in accordance with Canadian GAAS and the following requirements: - 1.
-The auditor's report does not contain a modification of opinion.
+- (1) Financial statements that are required to be audited must be audited in accordance with Canadian GAAS. - (2) For financial years beginning before January 1, 2014, audited financial statements must be accompanied by an auditor's report prepared in accordance with Canadian GAAS and the following requirements: - 1.
+The auditor's report must not contain a reservation or express a modified opinion. - 2.
+The auditor's report must identify all financial periods presented for which the auditor has issued an auditor's report. - 3.
+If the investment fund has changed its auditor and a comparative period presented in the financial statements was audited by a different auditor, the auditor's report must refer to the former auditor's report on the comparative period. - 4.
+The auditor's report must identify the auditing standards used to conduct the audit and the accounting principles used to prepare the financial statements. - (3) For financial years beginning on or after January 1, 2014, audited financial statements must be accompanied by an auditor's report prepared in accordance with Canadian GAAS and the following requirements: - 1.
+The auditor's report expresses an unmodified opinion. - 2.
+The auditor's report identifies all financial periods presented for which the auditor has issued an auditor's report. - 3.
+The auditor's report is in the form specified by Canadian GAAS for an audit of financial statements prepared in accordance with a fair presentation framework.

-- 2. The auditor's report identifies all financial periods presented for which the auditor has issued an auditor's report. - 3.
-The auditor's report is in the form specified by Canadian GAAS for an audit of financial statements prepared in accordance with a fair presentation framework. - 4.
-The auditor's report refers to IFRS as the applicable fair presentation framework. - 5.
-If the investment fund has changed its auditor and a comparative period presented in the financial statements was audited by a different auditor, the auditor's report is accompanied by the predecessor auditor's report on the comparative period or refers to the predecessor auditor's report on the comparative period. - 2.8 Acceptable Auditors An auditor's report must be prepared and signed by a person or company that is authorized to sign an auditor's report by the laws of a jurisdiction of Canada, and that meets the professional standards of that jurisdiction.
+- 4. The auditor's report refers to IFRS as the applicable fair presentation framework. - 5.
+If the investment fund has changed its auditor and a comparative period presented in the financial statements was audited by a predecessor auditor, the financial statements are accompanied by the predecessor auditor's report on the comparative period or the auditor's report refers to the predecessor auditor's report on the comparative period. - Acceptable Auditors An auditor's report must be prepared and signed by a person or company that is authorized to sign an auditor's report by the laws of a jurisdiction of Canada, and that meets the professional standards of that jurisdiction.